 Large corporations such as Walmart, Target, and Woolworths are consistently testing to learn more about how to best grow their companies.
-One way to easily avoid bias is by testing only one initiative in your treatment stores at a time.
+One way to easily avoid in-store testing bias is by testing only one initiative in your treatment stores at a time.

 If you are testing changes, such as staff increases and pricing in the same treatment group, it’s harder to determine what impact each initiative being tested has on sales.
 Rather than creating multivariate testing situations, it is ideal to create separate, discrete tests that isolate the impact of each initiative.
 With multiple separate tests, companies can more confidently determine the results of the initiative and be assured that they are stripped of biases that would be a detriment to the decision-making process.

 When you are a large organization, most of your capital investments are multimillion dollars.
 If you get just one of those decisions right where it could have gone wrong, you’ve paid for it.”

 Doug Frank, Head of Space and Insights for Supermarkets and Group General Manager of Data and Analytics at Woolworths

 When selecting treatment and control stores, an appropriate sample size is essential to achieving results you can generalize.
 “As you collect more measurements, statistically the results stabilize and get closer to representing the results you will actually see in practice,” said Neil Patel, a top influencer on the web according to the Wall Street Journal.